ngosteven/sparta-test-glossary/README.md

 * Execute all the test case and report defects, define severity and priority for each defect.
 * Carry out regression testing every time when changes are made to the code to fix defects.
 ### Testing is context dependent
+Testing is context dependent: Testing is basically context dependent.
+Different kinds of sites are tested differently.
+For example, safety – critical software is tested differently from an e-commerce site.
 ### Testing shows presence of defects
+Testing can show the defects are present, but cannot prove that there are no defects.
+Even after testing the application or product thoroughly we cannot say that the product is 100% defect free.
+Testing always reduces the number of undiscovered defects remaining in the software but even if no defects are found, it is not a proof of correctness.
 ### Top down
 ### Traceability
 ### Unit testing